Effective Monitoring and Evaluation of Group and Community Development Projects

 Price includes morning tea, lunch and afternoon tea

-Evaluation is integral to good community development and not something that should be left only to an outsider or an ‘expert’.
-When done properly, evaluation facilitates an ongoing process of learning among all involved in community development projects.
+Monitoring and evaluation is integral to good community development and not something that should be left only to an outsider or an ‘expert’.
+When done properly, evaluation facilitates an ongoing process of learning among all involved in group and community development projects.
 It also enables the continual development of projects and programs to be more effective and successful.
 This two-day workshop will introduce the central concepts of community development evaluation with refugee communities.

 - Setting Project Goal, Objectives and Activities